-OMAHA, Neb. — Demonstrators across the nation and here in Omaha gathered to say they don't want our country to go to war, as tensions between the U.S. and Iran continue to rise.
+OMAHA, Neb. — Demonstrators across the nation, including here in Omaha, gathered to say they don't want our country to go to war, as tensions between the U.S. and Iran continue to rise.

 Anti-war demonstrators gathered on 58th and Dodge to voice their concerns.

 "We see imminent destruction coming our way and we want to stand in the way of it.
 It's just too much," protester Dean Harris said at the demonstration on a pedestrian overpass.